-Master of Arts In Teaching
+Master of Arts in Teaching

-Table of Contents
+Contents

-Mission of the Education Program 4
+Aission of the Education Program 3

-Educator Pathways 4
+ducator Pathways 3

-Introduction 4
+ntroduction 3

-Important Information for Master of Arts in Teaching for New Teachers and 5-Year Master of Arts in Teaching .5
+mportant Information for Master of Arts in Teaching for New Teachers and 5-Year Master of Arts in Teaching 4

-Information for Military Veteran Applicants 5
+Information for Military Veteran Applicants 4

-Information for Transfer Applicants 5
+Information for Transfer Applicants 4

-Responsibilities of the Graduate Student Seeking a Texas Teaching Certificate: Fingerprinting/ Crimina Background Check
+Responsibilities of the Graduate Student Seeking a Texas Teaching Certificate: Fingerprinting/ Criminal Bac Check •

-Grievances with the Education Program 7
+Grievances with the Education Program 6

-Exit and Dismissal Policy 7
+Exit and Dismissal Policy 6

-Master of Arts in Teaching with a State of Texas Teaching Certificate 8
+Master of Arts in Teaching with a State of Texas Teaching Certificate 7

-Plan of Study 9
+Plan of Study 7

-First Year Experience1 .1
+First Year Experience 9

-Fall Field Residency1 .1

-Spring Field-Based Experience1 3

-Setting Up Professional Accounts1 4

-Field-Based Assignments1 5

-Calendar1 .6

-Absences1 .6

-Second Year: Teaching Internship1 7
+Second Year: Teaching Internship 15

-Summer Requirements Prior to First Year Teaching1 7

-Responsibilities for the School Year1 8

-Changes to Plan of Study1 9

-Professional Liability2 .0

-Absences2 0

-Other School Information2 0

-Master of Arts in Teaching for Experienced Teachers2 2

-Introduction 22

-Plans of Study 22

-Requirements for the Master of Arts in Teaching (MAT) Degree, for Experienced Teachers 22

-Summary of Coursework 22

-Degree Requirements 23

-Requirements for the Master of Arts in Teaching (MAT) Degree, for Experienced Teachers with S tate
+Master of Arts in Teaching for Experienced Teachers 19

-of Texas Principal Certification 24

-Important Information 24

-Summary of Coursework 24

-Degree Requirements 24

-Principalship Program (Post-Bac, Non-Degree) 26

-Introduction 26

-Important Information 26

-Plan of Study 26

-Summary of Coursework 26

-Course/Hours Requirements 26

-Principal Practicum Expectations for MAT and Principalship Program Post-Bac Candidates 27

-Appendix 29

 Chapter 149.
 Commissioner's Rules Concerning Educator Standards Subchapter AA.
-Teacher Standards 30
+Teacher Standards 26

 Chapter 149.
 Commissioner's Rules Concerning Educator Standards Subchapter BB.
-Administra Standards
+Administrator Standards ds36

 §247.2.
-Code of Ethics and Standard Practices for Texas Educators 45
+Code of Ethics and Standard Practices for Texas Educators 44

-Rice University Education Program Grievance Policy
+Rice University Education Program Grievance Policy 48

-Forms to be completed and returned to the Education Program
+Informal Process 48

+Formal Complaint Process 48

+Complaint / Appeal Forms and Deadlines 51

+Level Three: An Appeal to Graduate Studies or Undergraduate Studies 51

+Level Four: Texas Education Agency 51

+TEXAS ADMINISTRATIVE CODE §228.
+70 52

-Affirmation of Guidelines and Standards in the Graduate Handbook
+Affirmation of Guidelines and Standards in the Graduate Handbook 54

-Affirmation of the Fingerprinting/Criminal Background Check 54
+Affirmation of the Fingerprinting/Criminal Background Check 56

-Code of Ethics Affirmation
+Code of Ethics Affirmation 57

-Affirmation of the Exit and Dismissal Policy
+Affirmation of Exit and Dismissal Policy 58

-Observation Log

-Field-Residency Plan of Study